-Russia not aiming to divide EU, says Putin
+Russia not aiming to divide EU - Putin

-Russia not aiming to divide EU, says Putin ahead of Austria visit
+Putin says Russia not aiming to divide EU

-Vladimir Putin has said Russia is not trying to split the European Union.
+Russian President Vladimir Putin has said Russia is not trying to split the European Union.

-Mr Putin's remarks came ahead of a visit to Austria, his first trip to a Western European country in nearly a year.
+His remarks come ahead of a visit to Austria, his first trip to a Western European country in nearly a year.

 He told Austria's ORF station he wanted a "united and prosperous" EU, calling the bloc Russia's most important commercial and economic partner.